 Everyone’s journey here is different.
 We don’t expect you to know what area you want to specialise in when you join us.
 These two years are about exploring, learning and discovering just where your long-term career could take you within Baillie Gifford.
 It’s your opportunity to explore your full potential, while searching for ways to help us achieve ours.

 For us, it’s not about looking for graduates from a particular degree.
 Instead, we look for particular graduates – people who are critical thinkers and team players.
-It’s your thirst for knowledge and problem solving skills that we’re looking for, which is why our trainees come from a wide range of disciplines – everything from Geography and Physics to Business and Accountancy.
+It’s your thirst for knowledge and problem solving skills that we’re looking for, which is why our trainees come from a wide range of disciplines – everything from Geography and Physics to Business and Finance.

 We’re proud to have a diverse team, where each member brings their unique set of talents and experiences to their role.
 Although we’re completely open-minded about what you studied, you must have an interest in business.
 You also need to be fascinated by the way organisations work and want to strive to make them better.